lanl-ansi/inverse_ising/README.md

 ## Prerequisites

-For running the code, you need to have the latest version of Julia installed on your computer, as well as JuMP, Ipopt and StatsBase packages.
+For running the code, you need to have Julia installed on your computer, as well as the Julia packages JuMP, Ipopt and StatsBase packages.
+The code includes `Project.toml` and `Manifest.toml` files that can be used to configure a Julia environment that the code was tested with.

 ## Running